MichaelC001/life-management-workflow-in-terminal/README.md

 1. note tags
 2. search and edit
 3. read it later：reading  markdown files in neovim and then delete any unnecessary content, and summarize the main points of the article.
-4. backup any file：just hard link
+4. backup any file with one click

 ### 2.Hark link and soft link
 The core tool used in this workflow is the system build-in function: hard link and soft link.<br />